Daddy Appleseed Fund Has already begun planning for the 2nd annual Daddying Film Fest & Forum (D3F) for 2023!

 Who Can Submit a Video for Consideration?

-Adult independent filmmakers and studios may submit films/videos to KFDFF for consideration and for a small entry fee.
-Adult entries will be considered for Festival screening only and are not eligible to be named Festival finalists or for Atticus Award voting.
+Adult independent filmmakers and studios may submit films/videos to DFF for consideration and for a small entry fee.
+Adult entries are considered for Festival screening and Atticus trophies only and are not eligible for Daddy Appleseed Fund awards (details below).

-When Will the KIDS FIRST!
-Daddying Film Festival Be Held and Winners Announced?
+When Will the Daddying Film Festival Be Held?

 KFDFF Awards will be presented to one winner in each of four grade-level categories at a virtual event on Saturday, June 18, 2022 (the day before Father's Day), and also a "live" event in Santa Fe at the Muse Studios (pending covid restrictions) on Monday, June 20.